Migrants Treated with Dignity in Texas, Says Guatemalan Consulate

 Guatemalan diplomats claimed that migrants are treated with dignity at the detention facility in South Texas.
 The statement comes during a time of great controversy as numerous politicians referred to detention centers as concentration camps and claim that migrants undergo humanitarian abuse by U.S. authorities.

-This week, officials from the Guatemalan Consulate in McAllen visited a detention center in South Texas where they met with the migrants from that country.
+Last week, officials from the Guatemalan Consulate in McAllen visited a detention center in South Texas where they met with the migrants from that country.
 The staff provided consular assistance and, in some cases, the consular help was provided in two variations of the Mayan language.

 “It was determined that their health is stable and the treatment has been dignified,” the consulate revealed in a prepared statement.
 “They learned of the process and their rights.”